Pharmacy Technician Training Programme

 The brand new Pharmacy Technician Training Programme enables learners, with relevant work experience, to apply for registration with the General Pharmaceutical Council (GPhC).

 This programme will equip learners with the clinical knowledge, confidence, practical and professional skills to practise as pharmacy technicians.

-This is the ONLY programme currently on the market which meets the new GPhC Initial Education and Training Standards for Pharmacy Technicians.
+This is the first programme on the market which meets the new GPhC Initial Education and Training Standards for Pharmacy Technicians.

 Learners in Northern Ireland